 UT Gardens T-Shirts and Note Cards - Now Available

 Visit the eMarketplace of the UT Institute of Agriculture to order your UT Gardens logo t-shirt, spring or fall notecard set, or garden poster.
 Proceeds from all sales benefit the UT Gardens.

 UT Gardens Knoxville Volunteers

-The UT Gardens Volunteer Program is now on winter hiatus for 2013.
-Regular weekly sessions (Tuesday and Thursday mornings from 9-12) will resume in mid to late February 2014.
+The UT Gardens Volunteer Program has resumed for 2014.
+Regular weekly sessions are held each Tuesday and Thursday morning from 9-12.
 To learn how you can join in these work sessions, contact Beth Willis at email@example.com; 974-2712

 Thanks due to Spring Meadow Nursery and Netherland Bulb Co.